-San Juan is the capital and most popular island in Puerto Rico.
+San Juan is the capital and most popular island in Puerto Rico but of course, there are other locations to visit including but not exclusive to Vieques, Culebra, Ponce, and Aguadilla.
 Puerto Rico has stunning white sandy beaches, vibrant culture, and a rich history.
 Activities range from hiking, going to the beach, snorkeling, food tours, visiting, and more.
 Whether you’re looking for a relaxing beach getaway or an action-packed adventure, this Caribbean paradise has plenty of things to do and see.

 US Virgin Islands

 The US Virgin Islands are a group of islands in the Caribbean Sea.
 The largest island, St. Thomas, is home to over 64,000 people and has been called “the most beautiful place on earth.”
-The second largest island, St. John, is one of the largest National Parks in America and the most popular destination for tourists in the US Virgin Islands.
+The second largest island St. John is home to one of the largest National Parks in America and the most popular destination for tourists on the Islands.
 It has beautiful beaches and an amazing reef system that you can swim in.
 You can also visit St. Croix or other smaller islands that make up this territory.